section-engineering-education/engineering-education/articles/batch-processing-vs-stream-processing/index.md

 In batch processing, large data volumes are processed in a batch or a group within a specified time interval.
 The batch processing system is programmed so that once it is fed with a set of data files as input, it processes the data and then produces a set of data files as output.

-You have to wait for a certain amount of raw data to accumulate before running theextract, transform, load (ETL) process in batch processing.
+You have to wait for a certain amount of raw data to accumulate before running the extract, transform, load (ETL) process in batch processing.
 [ETL](https://www.webopedia.com/definitions/etl/) represents three database functions (extract, transform, load), which pull data out of a database, transform the data by performing concatenations and calculations, and loads the data into another data warehouse system.

 Basically, in batch processing, data is available for analysis after an hour or a few days.
 Batch ETL is run on a specified schedule, for instance, every 24 hours.
 You can also set the system to run batch ETL once the data reaches a certain limit.